haireola/KO_Criminal/README.md

 # KO_Criminal
 **NOTE:**
-This is likely not a functional mod - it's intended to serve as an outline of the functionality of the mod only.
+This is not a functional/complete mod - it's intended to serve as an outline of the functionality of the mod only.

 **Keizaal Online: Criminal Activity Expansion** Player-to-Player Robbery & Pickpocketing System